ChainSafe/zcash-wasm-benchmark/REPORT.md

 #### Trial-Decryption

 For trial-decryption we used the implementation from the librustzcash [zcash_note_encryption](https://crates.io/crates/zcash_note_encryption) crate.
 Specifically the `batch_note_decryption` function.
-This was used to decrypt Sapling outouts and Orchard actions retrieved from the blocks.
+This was used to decrypt Sapling outputs and Orchard actions retrieved from the blocks.
 It wraps the RustCrypto implementation of ChaCha20-Poly1305.

 The trial decryption benchmark collects batches of blocks, extracts their outputs or actions (or both depending on pool configuration), decrypts them, and records how many notes successfully decrypted for the provided viewing key.
 Transactions with more than 50 inputs/outputs/actions were filtered and presumed to be network spam.
 This filter can be configured with some other heuristic.